-- elaboration and implementation of a Cooperation Agreement between the beneficiaries; - implementation of the action 2016-PSA-RFC11 in line with the Grant Agreement; - > overall management of the Grant Agreement as well as supervision and monitoring of the project implementation; - > collection of deliverables and project documentation from the beneficiaries; - > submission of Progress Reports and Final Report and all necessary documentation to INEA.
+- > elaboration and implementation of a Cooperation Agreement between the beneficiaries; - > implementation of the action 2016-PSA-RFC11 in line with the Grant Agreement; - overall management of the Grant Agreement as well as supervision and monitoring of the project implementation; - > collection of deliverables and project documentation from the beneficiaries; - > submission of Progress Reports and Final Report and all necessary documentation to INEA.

-The Project Management activity itself is undertaken by the mandated Coordinator for the conclusion and management of the Grant Agreement (action number 2016-PSA-RFC11), which is GYSEV.
-There are 8 cooperating Parties in the PSA, 2 Ministries, 5 IMs and 1 AB.
+The Project Management activity itself was undertaken by the mandated Coordinator for the conclusion andmanagement of the Grant Agreement (action number 2016-PSA-RFC11), which was GYSEV.
+There were 8 cooperating Parties in the PSA, 2 Ministries, 5 IMs and 1 AB.
 The two Ministries are the Slovenian and the Polish Ministries of Transport.
-The action runs from 27/09/2017 until 31/12/2020.
-Basically, the set-up and run of the Amber RFC is co-funded along with the necessary activities for the implementation.
-Besides that, a Study examining all types of bottlenecks (for ex. infrastructural, operational, administrative) is going to be carried out.
+The action originally ran from 27/09/2017 until 31/12/2020 (extended till 30/09/2021).
+Basically, the set- up and run of the RFC Amber is co-funded along with the necessary activities for the implementation.
+Besides that, a Study examining all types of bottlenecks (for ex. infrastructural, operational, administrative) was carried out.